juliusmh/RemoteGeoFix/README.md

 * If the page loads your ready to go!
 Click somewhere you wanna go

 The backend uses a restfull api which responds in plaintext:
-* _api/?cmd=heartbeet&lat=50&lng=50_ // Keep alive package, needs to be send every ~10s
+* __api/?cmd=heartbeet&lat=50&lng=50__ Keep alive package, needs to be send every ~10s
-* _api/?cmd=fix&lat=X&lng=y_         // Set the new Location fix at latitude and longitude, the altitude is queried by the backend which talks to the google elevation api
+* __api/?cmd=fix&lat=X&lng=y__         Set the new Location fix at latitude and longitude, the altitude is queried by the backend which talks to the google elevation api
-* _api/?cmd=exit_                    // Will shutdown the httpd service and the MockLocation Service
+* __api/?cmd=exit__                    Will shutdown the httpd service and the MockLocation Service

-# Dirty Code, I know
+# Todo
-I just needed a very quick solution to cheat on Pokemon Go, so here you got.
-But install the "Mock Mock Location" package for the Xposed framework first as Pokemon Go wont start without.
+I just needed a very quick solution to cheat on Pokemon Go, so here is the result (But install the "Mock Mock Location" package for the Xposed framework first as Pokemon Go wont start without) .
+Im going to develop the code further and even publish an finished app.
+Things to come are for sure:
+* Not a ui standard preset, not the mail button, not these colors..
+An UI is going to come, in Material design (its going to be awesome)
+* An Icon
+* A settings panel for changing some parameters (e.g. fetchAltitude, httpdPort, ...) -> SharedPreferences
+* A real Service implementation that is robust (my Httpd Server is kind of dirty and initialized on the ui thread)
+* More administrative functions through the web
+* A production ready app for geeks and cheaters that is easy to use but flexible